aimhubio/aim/docs/source/quick_start/setup.md

 ```python
 run.track(3.0, name='loss')
 ```
-The complete list
-of supported inputs is available in section "What data can be tracked with Aim?"
+The complete list of supported inputs is available in section ["Track media and objects"](supported_types.html)

-<span style="background:lightyellow">TODO: add link to appropiate page</span>

 Here's a full example demonstrating steps above:
 ```python